Posts

 Image

 The Somerset countryside is so beautiful.
-We took a trip (pun intended) out to Glastonbury on a fine day to experience the alternative capital of England.
-The 'Market Cross' signifies the town centre Many colourful shops with, as you guessed it, crystals, tarot cards incense and 'medicinal' products I wonder why this store needed so much security?
-One of the locals Max had to try these on.
+We took a trip out to Glastonbury on a fine day to experience the 'alternative' capital of England.
+The 'Market Cross' signifies the town centre Many colourful shops with, as you guessed it, crystals, tarot cards, incense and 'medicinal' products.
+I wonder why this store needed so much security?
+One of the locals.
+Max had to try these on.
 Which one suits her best?
 1 2 3 Local street art...with a message Only in Glastonbury would you find a phone booth with an elephant and message like this.
-Close-up I couldn't go to Glastonbury without visiting 'The Tor'.
+Close-up.
+I couldn't go to Glastonbury without visiting 'The Tor'.
 Legend has it that King Arthur and his knights of the Round Table visited Glastonbury Tor and, there is also the legend of 'The Holy Grail' being buried here by Joseph of Arithemea.
 4 cute cottages are seen along the way Waterfall on the path up to The Tor Must be this way...
 Ah, there it is!
 Made it!
-The view over Glastonbury from The Tor The...
+The view over Glastonbury from The Tor The g...